HolTyc/Pocket-Lab-Power-Supply-STM32/README.md

 The PCB was designed for use with 4S battery packs.
 The BQ25792 will charge the pack up to 16.8V.

-# IF YOU WANT TO USE ANOTHER CELL CONFIGURATION YOU MUST CHANGE THIS!
+IF YOU WANT TO USE ANOTHER CELL CONFIGURATION YOU MUST CHANGE THIS!
 OTHERWISE THE CELLS WILL BE OVERCHARGED AND DAMAGED!

+YOU MUST USE A PACK THAT CONTAINS A BMS!
+THIS DESIGN DOES NOT INCLUDE ONE.

 Pin 20 (PROG) on the BQ25792 is the thing you need to adjust.